 Seasonal jobs can usually be found in retail, landscaping, tourism, and lifeguarding.
 The uptick in business means that there’s often more jobs available, and since they’re only guaranteed for a relatively short period of time, you may find that there’s less competition.

-If you’re looking for seasonal work, scour online job boards, join local Facebook groups, or take a look at a site like NextDoor to see what opportunities are available in your neighborhood.
+If you’re looking for seasonal work, scour your online job boards, join local Facebook groups, take a look at a site lite NextDoor to see what opportunities are available in your neighborhood.

 Whether you’re a college or high school student, the summer days can start to tick away, and next thing you know, you’re starting up the school season all over again.
 How did your entire summer dissolve before your eyes, and all you have is a tan to show for it?

 When your days lack structure and you’re not working towards a specific goal, you may not be having as productive of a summer as you could be.
-It might be time to start taking advantage of your newfound freedom to earn some extra money.
+It might be time to start taking advantage of your free time to earn some extra money.
 A summer job can give purpose to your days and help you work towards your financial goals.

 It’s also a good opportunity for you to start developing some good financial habits that will serve you later in life.
 You can start to learn more about budgeting, saving your money, and managing your time.

 If you’re looking to pivot into a new career, the summer can be a great time to start exploring new opportunities.

 If you’ve finished your undergrad and are heading to grad school the next year, you might want to look for an internship to refine your skills.
 Or maybe you’re a teacher with the summers off and want to try your hand in the tourism industry.
 This might even be the time buckle down and start getting serious about launching the new business venture you’ve been working on.